rebecca1230/Data-Analysis/Class 5-2/README.md

 + ANSWER: 8, if we are looking for 95% CI, since 8 is outside of the 95% CI.
 + In other words, she has to get all correct.

-[F] What if we increase the size by 2?
+[6] What if we increase the size by 2?
 ```
 tests = rbinom( n = 1000, size = 10, prob = 0.5)
 quantile(tests, probs = c(0.025, 0.975))